REVRBE/imgui-cheat-loader/README.md

 1. You need to put "login.php" file in your web-hotel (put it in standard XenForo folder) and update the database settings.
 2. Update a few lines of code and that should be all.
 3. You need to add this to the xf_user table in phpMyAdmin to make the sub-counter work.
+Run this SQL code:

 ```
 ALTER TABLE xf_user